The Flea mourns the passing of Reg E. Cathey, known affectionately as Reggie, whom we lost too soon on Friday at the age of 59.

 Reggie was a dear friend and colleague of founding Artistic Director Jim Simpson and Producing Director Carol Ostrow from their days at the Yale Drama School where they were classmates and collaborators.
 Cathey served as a part of The Flea’s “Artistic Resource Group” that works as a sounding board for artistic ideas for Flea programming.

-Cathey starred in two Flea productions, Joseph Addison’s 1712 play CATO in 2008, based on the Roman statesman who sided with Pompeii in an unsuccessful civil war against Ceasar and A.R.
+Cathey starred in two Flea productions, Joseph Addison’s 1712 play CATO in 2008, based on the Roman statesman who sided with Pompey in an unsuccessful civil war against Caesar and A.R.
 Gurney’s HERESY in 2012, a satire about the state of our union in the future (not very far off from where we are today).
 In both productions, under Simpson’s direction, Cathey lent his rich baritone, crackling wit and contagious glee in the creation of unforgettable characters.

 Though he became well known for his television roles in The Wire and House of Cards, which earned him an Emmy, Cathey was a theater lover at heart and made his home here in the city.
 His work is an inspiration to The Bats and his legacy will be upheld through their work.
 He is mourned and will be dearly missed by all of us who loved him.